 Hirai Tsuneharu served as a bushō during the Sengoku and Azuchi-Momoyama periods.

 Tsuneharu was the head of the Hirai clan, a gōzoku, or powerful clan, in Hizen Province.
-He held the titles of Senior Assistant Minister of Popular Affairs and Provisional High Steward.
+He held the titles of Vice Minister of Popular Affairs and Provisional High Steward.
 In historical accounts he was praised as a valorous warrior without equal in his era.

 The Hizen-Hirai clan was a branch of the Mutō clan.
 Arima Haruzumi of the Hizen-Arima clan wed his daughter to Tsuneharu so that Tsuenharu became his son-in-law, granting him the Kishima District and assigned him to protect this territory.
 In 1541, Taku Munetoki betrayed Shōni Fuyuhisa in favor of Arima Haruzumi and when an emboldened Haruzumi dispatched troops in an effort to destroy Chiba Yoshitane, in addition to the Shōni and Ryūzōji clans, Tsuneharu served in the vanguard.
 At this time, however, the Chiba clan which was divided between east and west branches formed a cooperative alliance so the Arima forces withdrew before the situation escalated further.